cristianoliveira/datapoa-java-client/README.md

 ## Contributing

-- As User
+- **As User**

    1. Create New Features Issues
    2. Create Bug Issues

-- As Developer
+- **As Developer**

    1. Fork it!
    2. Create your feature branch: `git checkout -b my-new-feature`
    3. Commit your changes: `git commit -am 'Add some feature'`
    4. Push to the branch: `git push origin my-new-feature`
    5. Submit a pull request

-** IMPORTANT: Pull requests must have Unit Tests.
+**IMPORTANT**: Pull requests must have Unit Tests.

 ## License
 This project is under MIT License.